Skip to main content

 Adding Labor Types to Products

-For each Labor Type you add, you will also set the number of hours.
-These hours are multiplied by the pricing set on the Labor Type to charge for labor when the Product is added to a Project or a Service Order.
+You will also set the number of hours for each labor type you add.
+These hours are multiplied by the pricing set on the labor type to charge for labor when the product is added to a project or a service order.

 Check out this article for more details.